-During the freshman year, the staff copresents an interdisciplinary course in research methodology and epidemiology, in which the students, aided by clinical and pre-clinical advisors, are taught the skills required to evaluate medical literature, apply principles of evidence based medicine to the practice of podiatric medicine and an introduction to the concepts of Good Clinical Practices and the ethical issues surrounding studies involving human volunteers.
+During the second year, the staff copresents an interdisciplinary course in research methodology and epidemiology, in which the students, aided by clinical and pre-clinical advisors, are taught the skills required to evaluate medical literature, apply principles of evidence-based medicine to the practice of podiatric medicine and an introduction to the concepts of Good Clinical Practices and the ethical issues surrounding studies involving human volunteers.
 Students are encouraged to participate in research under the guidance of a faculty mentor.
+Eileen Daly Chusid, Ph.D.
+Associate Professor

 The College, under the auspices of the Research Department has an Institutional Review Board that ensures compliance with all of the regulations and guidelines of the United States Food and Drug Administration.
-The Institutional Review Board reviews clinical research studies to insure that the rights and safety of all study volunteers are adequately protected.
+The Institutional Review Board reviews clinical research studies to ensure that the rights and safety of all study volunteers are adequately protected.

-The Committee on Scientific Integrity investigates any complaints of alleged misconduct in research, and recommends actions if it is determined that misconduct has occurred.
+The Committee on Scientific Integrity investigates any complaints of alleged misconduct in research and recommends actions if it is determined that misconduct has occurred.